 Most families reside in single-family housing units, which means single-family units generally have a higher household size than multi-family units.
 And since most multi-family units are occupied by persons who rent rather than own their home, renter-occupied households typically have a lower household size than owner-occupied households.

 In general, most households are occupied by homeowners rather than renters.
 In 2010, 62 percent of Oregon households were owner-occupied, which is slightly lower than the national percentage (Figure 3).
 In all but one of Oregon”s counties, the percentage of owner-occupied households declined from 2000 to 2010; Washington County”s share of owner-occupied households was about the same in 2010 as it was in 2000.
 Counties with the largest share of owner-occupied households were: Columbia, Grant, Wallowa and Crook.
-Ownership in these counties ranged from 70-75 Before you take the drivers ed online to get your driver's license, . percent, which means their share of renter-occupied households was lower than the state average of 38 percent.
+Ownership in these counties ranged from 70 to 75 percent, which means their share of renter-occupied households was lower than the state average of 38 percent.